HPInc/ml-git/docs/first_steps.md

 mkdir mlgit-project && cd mlgit-project
 ```

-Then, we will initially this folder as an ML-Git repository:
+Then, we will initialize this folder as an ML-Git repository:

 ```
 ml-git repository init